achillessaxby/PUI2016_aes807/HW4_aes807/README.md

 - Read friends' codes to try and understand how to frame sentences for proving in words why the rejection/acceptance was done for a particular hypothesis.

 # ----------------------

+### Group that worked together on the Assignments 3 and 4 - discussed together and worked individually :
+  - Vishwajeet Shelar
+  - Aaron D'Souza
+  - Akshay Penmatcha
+  - Priyanshi Singh
+  - Shalmali Kulkarni